 main game flow

-The old main game flow emphasized too much on the “asynchronism” aspect of the direction and allowed players moving to next game action without waiting for other players.
+The main game flow after first iteration emphasized too much on the “asynchronism” aspect of the direction and allowed players moving to next game action without waiting for other players.

 The result was that the players would experience a different game flow for each game based on how fast or slow they were.